 The majority seemed to take it entirely for granted that accepting TWU graduates would not uphold a positive public perception of the legal profession.
 While it may be true that the public response to the Court’s decision will be positive, there was no such evidence before the Court, nor should there have been.
 Courts should never be driven by public opinion.
 They are required to do what is right, not what is popular—however little overlap there may be between those two categories.
 The same is true for the Law Societies.

 Perhaps the most disappointing aspect of the majority’s decision, however, was its impoverished approach to diversity and state neutrality.
-The majority’s decision, like the Law Society’s arguments, repeatedly made reference to “promoting diversity within the bar”, yet it overlooked the value of promoting religious diversity.
+The majority’s decision, like the Law Society’s arguments, repeatedly made reference to “promoting diversity within the bar”, such that it “reflects the diversity of the public it serves”, yet overlooked the value of promoting religious diversity.
 As CLF and others argued, a religious law school would contribute to the richness of a diverse bar, and make it more reflective of the society it serves, by encouraging religious minorities to enter the profession.
 As the dissent recognized, to accommodate religious freedom is to promote diversity in a liberal, pluralist society.

 The actual effect of the majority’s decision, however, is to undermine true diversity.
 Authentic pluralism is accomplished by accommodating a diversity of private associations and institutions—including those that may focus on serving a specific segment of the community.
 The dissent recognized this:

 Properly understood, secularism connotes pluralism and respect for diversity, not the suppression of full participation in society by imposing a forced choice between conformity with a single majoritarian norm and withdrawal from the public square.
 Secularism does not exclude religious beliefs, even discriminatory religious beliefs, from the public square.
 Rather, it guarantees an inclusive public square by neither privileging nor silencing any single view.